 The Extra Fluffy Omelette:

 If your omelet is looking extra fluffy, it might have some pancake batter in it.
-IHOP adds pancake batter to its omelettes to make them extra fluffy and irrisitable.
+IHOP adds pancake batter to its omelettes to make them extra fluffy and irresistible.
 Make sure you get plain eggs with no added gluten.
 This is a screenshot from the IHOP website:

 The Brunch Buffet:

 Buffets are notorious for cross contamination.
-People are using the exact same serving pieces to pick up their french toast and their eggs – so the eggs are therefore contaminated with gluten!
-If you much go to a brunch buffet, ask the staff if you can take your portion from a brand new serving dish and serving spoon, or ask them to make you something safe in the back.
+People are using the exact same serving pieces to pick up their French toast and their eggs – so the eggs are therefore contaminated with gluten!
+If you must go to a brunch buffet, ask the staff if you can take your portion from a brand new serving dish and serving spoon, or ask them to make you something safe in the back.
 Buffets are just not worth the risk.